 When Andy Weir, the author of The Martian, decided to write his book, he posted it in serial form on his website for anyone to read.
-His other attempts at publishing had been met by harsh rejections.
 He wanted to write a space story that was as accurate as possible.
 Andy conducted lots of research and picked up a growing base of readers, some of them scientists.
 They would comment and help him fine tune his scientific points.
 The Martian became so popular on his website, many encouraged him to publish it as an Amazon Kindle book, which he did.
 In three months, it sold 35,000 copies (at 99 cents by the way).
-Pretty soon he had marketing agents and publishers calling him.
-The book was published in print and the movie came out in 2015.
-It was one of the year’s biggest hits.
+Pretty soon he had marketing agents and publishers calling him to publish a book.

 Gather Feedback from Subject Matter Experts (SME)